versionpress/docs/content/en/01-getting-started/05-configuration.md

 There are two files created during the installation in the `wp-content/plugins/versionpress` directory:

- - `vpconfig.neon`
+ - `vpconfig.yml`
- - `vpconfig.defaults.neon`
+ - `vpconfig.defaults.yml`

-VersionPress first looks for a value in the `vpconfig.neon` file and falls back to the `vpconfig.defaults.neon` file if it doesn't find one.
-The `vpconfig.neon` file is meant to be edited, the `vpconfig.defaults.neon` file is meant to be read-only.
+VersionPress first looks for a value in the `vpconfig.yml` file and falls back to the `vpconfig.defaults.yml` file if it doesn't find one.
+The `vpconfig.yml` file is meant to be edited, the `vpconfig.defaults.yml` file is meant to be read-only.

-The files are in the [NEON file format](http://ne-on.org/) which is pretty simple and similar to YAML.
-You can manually copy and paste lines from the `vpconfig.defaults.neon` file to the `vpconfig.neon` file to change VersionPress configuration.
+The files are in YAML format.
+You can manually copy and paste lines from the `vpconfig.defaults.yml` file to the `vpconfig.yml` file to change VersionPress configuration.

 <div class="note">
-  <p>As mentioned above, always modify the `vpconfig.neon` file, not the defaults file.</p>
+  <p>As mentioned above, always modify the `vpconfig.yml` file, not the defaults file.</p>
 </div>